wonderkind/stackdriver-logging/README.md

 First, make sure you are authenticated to Google Cloud Platform.
 This can be done by setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
 If this is not set, it will default to the service account for Compute Engine, Kubernetes Engine, App Engine, and/or Cloud Functions instances.
 See the [documentation](https://cloud.google.com/docs/authentication/production) for more information.

-Then set the optional `GOOGLE_APPLICATION_CREDENTIALS`variable, the project ID and the log you want to use in your `.env` and add stackdriver as a channel to the Laravel/Lumen configuration.
+After setting the optional `GOOGLE_APPLICATION_CREDENTIALS` variable, set the project ID and the log you want to use in your `.env` and add stackdriver as a channel to the Laravel/Lumen configuration.

 ### .env